DNA Commission

 The recommendations of the DNA Commission have all been published in scientific journals.

-In October 2009, the DNA Commission has started an initiative to develop biostatistical freeware for mixture interpretation.
+OPEN SOURCE SOFTWARE: In October 2009, the DNA Commission started an initiative to develop biostatistical freeware for mixture interpretation.
 Please visit our new software development site and participate in our projects!

-Last modified 4 months and 12 days ago by Sascha Willuweit
+Last modified 12 months and 2 days ago by Cíntia Alves